 Aloha!
 Welcome to the Honolulu Graffiti Art section of my website.
+My name is Anthony Calleja, and I am an Oahu photographer.

 Click on the image to view the larger sample.
-I hope you enjoy your visit.

-Images are available for purchase.
+Prints are available for purchase.

 Graffiti are scratched, or painted writing or drawings that have been scribbled, illicitly on a wall or other surface, often within public view.